 LIMING & FERTILIZING A soil test shall be taken to determine whether an application of limestone in late fall is necessary.
-If limestone is required, the landscape contractor shall specify the rate obtain approval from the owner and apply it at an additional cost.
-A unit price for liming of turf shalf be done in early spring.
+If limestone is required, the landscape contractor shall specify the rate, obtain approval from the owner and apply it at an additional cost.
+A unit price for liming of turf shall be used around trees because of potential damage to the bark.

-LAWN WEED CONTROL: HERBICIDES Selection and proper use of herbicides shall be the landscape contractor's responsibility.
-All chemical applications shall be performed under the supervision of a Licensed Certified
+LAWN WEED CONTROL: HERBICIDES

+Selection and proper use of herbicides shall be the landscape contractor's responsibility.
+All chemical applications shall be performed under the supervision of a Licensed Certified Applicator.
-Applicator.
 Read the label prior to applying any chemical.

-INSECT & DISEASE CONTROL FOR TURF The contractor shall be responsible for monitoring the site conditions on each visit to determine if any insect pest or disease problems exist.
+INSECT & DISEASE CONTROL FOR TURF

+The contractor shall be responsible for monitoring the site conditions on each visit to determine if any insect pest or disease problems exist.
 The contractor shall identify the insect pest or disease, as well as the host plant, and then consult the most current edition of the Cooperative Extension Service's "Commercial Insecticide Recommendation for Turf" for control.
 The licensed applicator shall be familiar with the label provided for the selected product prior to